-This Cinnamon Butter recipe is a Texas Roadhouse copycat and with only 4 ingredients, it’s so easy to make at home.
+This amazing Cinnamon Butter recipe is a Texas Roadhouse copycat and with only 4 ingredients, it’s so easy to make at home.
+You’re going to want to spread it on everything.

 She’s a Texas native and very familiar with Texas Roadhouse, which is a legendary steak house that serves this butter with their dinner rolls.
 But she made the flavored butter at home, because it was way cheaper than eating out every night to get her fix!
 I nabbed the recipe from her and have been making it ever since.
 My kids always make sure we don’t run out.

-- Salted or unsalted butter can be used.
+- Salted or Unsalted Butter: Salted or unsalted butter can be used.
 My recipe is written with salted butter.
 If you use unsalted, add in 1/2 teaspoon kosher salt (not table salt) a little at a time.
 You might find that 1/4 teaspoon does the job.

-- Before mixing, make sure your butter is softened to room temperature, not cold and hard as a rock, and not melted.
+- Use softened butter: Before mixing, make sure your butter is softened to room temperature, not cold and hard as a rock, and not melted.
 Room temperature butter whips up nice and creamy!

-- We like our cinnamon butter on the sweeter side, but if you don’t, cut back on the powdered sugar.
+- Control the sweetness: We like our cinnamon butter on the sweeter side, but if you don’t, cut back on the powdered sugar.

 This can be stored on the counter if it will be eaten within a couple days, or in the refrigerator in an airtight container, up to 10 days, then allow to come to room temperature before serving.
 You can also freeze it up to 2 months (thaw overnight in the refrigerator, then set out to reach room temperature.)